 Add garbanzo beans, sunflower seeds, raisins and avocado.

-Combine vinegar, mustard and maple syrup in a tightly sealed container and shake well or combine in an open container and stir vigorously with a small wire whisk.
+Combine vinegar (or lemon juice), mustard and maple syrup in a tightly sealed container and shake well or combine in an open container and stir vigorously with a small wire whisk.

 Pour approximately 2 tbs of the dressing over the salad.